cjus/nodejs-presentation-advanced/presenter-notes.md

 ## Client requests
 In public/javascripts/app.js we see our API request which will get sent to api/v1/login.
 This uses the $.post jQuery method to send a JSON object to our server.

-Note who the request object has handlers for done and fail.
-Because our response won’t be handled immediately we have to create callback handler for use when a response arrives.
+Note how the request object has handlers for done and fail.
+Because our response won’t be handled immediately we have to create callback handlers for use when a response arrives.
 This pattern is known as promises and it’s something you should be using in your own applications.
 In this case we’re using jQuery promises and you can learn more about them online.

 Another point worth noting is that our request is to ‘api/v1/login’ because the API handling is on the same server as the one where the website is being served from.
 You could make requests to other servers by using something like ‘http://someserver.com/api/v1/login'.
 This also allows you to have one node server to serve web content and another to process API requests.
 This core concept will later lead us to micro services the new web hotness.